rabbitmq/rabbitmq-website/site/queue-memory.md

 # Queue memory.

-This document is trying to explain memory usage of RabbitMQ queues.
+This document covers memory usage of RabbitMQ queues.

 ### Please to read first